In order to understand this, let’s take a look at the number of atoms within a molecule of NO3 and understand how formal charges are calculated.

 Formal Charges And Lewis Structures

 Lewis structures are also called electron structures, and they are diagrams which show possible bonds between the atoms that make up a molecule, as well as any electron pairs which are unbonded.
 The lines in a Lewis structure are drawn between atoms, and they are used to indicate the presence of chemical bonds.
 Single bonds are represented with single lines, while naturally double bonds are represented with double lines.
-Dots are occasionally drawn next to atoms to indicate the presence of unbonded electrons, and a pair of dots is representative of excess electrons.
+Dots are occasionally drawn next to atoms to indicate the presence of unbonded electrons, and a pair of dots are representative of excess electrons.

 Resonance structures are all of the possible different Lewis structures that a molecule might have.
 Calculating the formal charge for a molecule allows you to determine which resonance structure is more likely to be the molecule’s correct structure, and the Lewis structure which is considered the most correct will be the structure that has formal charges distributed evenly all throughout the molecule.
 When determining a formal charge as it relates to resonance structures, the sum of every one of the formal charges must equal the molecule’s total charge.